 In the seventeenth century educated persons kept commonplace books where things they heard or read could be stored for use or as a momento of the use they had already served, and might, if remembered in this way, serve again.
-Sometimes they consisted of practical guides to a task, like a recipe, although it was often a useful thing to jot down guides from books, sometimes a sacred one with some supposed divine authority, that claimed to give direction (practical or moral) to life-choices.
+Sometimes they consisted of practical guides to a task, like a recipe, although it was often a useful thing to jot down pithy guidance from books, sometimes a sacred one luke the Bible or Koran or the Upanishads with some supposed divine authority, that claimed to give direction (spiritual, practical or moral) to life-choices.
 Are these the kind of ‘quotes’ intended to be addressed by this prompt question?

 A seventeenth century English commonplace book by Beinecke Flickr Laboratory – [Commonplace book], [mid.
 17th c.]
 Uploaded by Edward, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=11825444